Custom event and attribute management

 |Forced Data Type||Description|

 Data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
-However, you can use any of the steps listed above to exercise control over what you’re tracking in your dashboard.
+However, you can use any of the steps listed in the preceding sections to exercise control over what you’re tracking in your dashboard.